wdbo/webdocbook/README.md

 3.  optionnaly, you can connect into your container with the "www-data" user:

         docker exec -ti -u www-data wdbo_server_c bash

+4.  optionnaly, you can view the Apache and PHP logs with:

+        docker logs -f wdbo_server_c

 For development, you can mount the whole local sources as a volume of the container to keep your work on it: